KLayout/klayout/macbuild/ReadMe.md

    If you use `--buildPymod` option in Step-1 and Step-3, the KLayout Standalone Python Package (\*.whl) will be built and deployed under **klayout.app/Contents/pymod-dist/**.

 ```
-$ ./build4mac.py -q qt5macports -r mp34 -p mp313 -Y
+$ ./build4mac.py -q qt5macports -r mp34 -p mp314 -Y
 ```
   The application bundle **`klayout.app`** is located under:<br>
-  **`LW-qt5MP.pkg.macos-Sequoia-release-Rmp34Pmp313`** directory, where
+  **`LW-qt5MP.pkg.macos-Sequoia-C32-release-Rmp34Pmp314`** directory, where
 * "LW-"        means this is a lightweight package.
 * "qt5MP"      means that Qt5 from MacPorts is used.
+* "C32"        means that the coordinate representation is a 32-bit integer (C64, for 64-bit).
-* "Rmp34Pmp313" means that Ruby is 3.4 from MacPorts; Python is 3.13 from MacPorts.
+* "Rmp34Pmp314" means that Ruby is 3.4 from MacPorts; Python is 3.14 from MacPorts.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

 ### 6C.
-Fully Homebrew-flavored build with Homebrew Ruby 3.4 and Homebrew Python 3.13
+Fully Homebrew-flavored build with Homebrew Ruby 3.4 and Homebrew Python 3.14
 > [!IMPORTANT]
 > To build KLayout >= 0.29.0, you need "Qt6" >= 6.7.0 to address [the compilation issue](https://github.com/KLayout/klayout/issues/1599).<br>

-0. Install Homebrew, then install Qt6, Ruby 3.4, Python 3.13, and libgit2 by
+0. Install Homebrew, then install Qt6, Ruby 3.4, Python 3.14, and libgit2 by
 ```
 $ brew install qt@6
 $ brew install ruby@3.4
-$ brew install python@3.13
+$ brew install python@3.14
 $ brew install libgit2
 $ cd /where/'build.sh'/exists
 $ cd macbuild
-$ ./python3HB.py -v 3.13
+$ ./python3HB.py -v 3.14
 ```
 1. Invoke **`build4mac.py`** with the following options:
 ```
 $ cd /where/'build.sh'/exists
-$ ./build4mac.py -q qt6brew -r hb34 -p hb313
+$ ./build4mac.py -q qt6brew -r hb34 -p hb314
 ```
 2. Confirm successful build (it will take about one hour, depending on your machine spec).
 3. Rerun **`build4mac.py`** with the same options used in 1.
 PLUS "-Y" to deploy executables and libraries under **`klayout.app`** bundle.<br>
    The buddy command-line tools (strm*) will also be deployed under **klayout.app/Contents/Buddy/** in this step.<br>

 ```
-$ ./build4mac.py -q qt6brew -r hb34 -p hb313 -Y
+$ ./build4mac.py -q qt6brew -r hb34 -p hb314 -Y
 ```
   The application bundle **`klayout.app`** is located under:<br>
-  **`LW-qt6Brew.pkg.macos-Sequoia-release-Rhb34Phb313`** directory, where
+  **`LW-qt6Brew.pkg.macos-Sequoia-C32-release-Rhb34Phb314`** directory, where
 * "LW-"        means this is a lightweight package.
 * "qt6Brew"    means that Qt6 from Homebrew is used.
+* "C32"        means that the coordinate representation is a 32-bit integer (C64, for 64-bit).
-* "Rhb34Phb313" means that Ruby is 3.4 from Homebrew; Python is 3.13 from Homebrew.
+* "Rhb34Phb314" means that Ruby is 3.4 from Homebrew; Python is 3.14 from Homebrew.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

 > [!WARNING]
-> We can no longer use the legacy **pip** command with Homebew Python@3.13, and we will get,
+> We can no longer use the legacy **pip** command with Homebew Python@3.12-, and we will get,
 > ```
 > error: externally-managed-environment
 > ```